Renad-Alshaik/Image-Detection-Web/README.md

 Display Counter: The total number of detections is displayed on the webpage.
 Reset Functionality: A button allows users to reset the detection counter back to zero.

+# Steps :
+* Train and Export the Model using Teachable Machine
+* Create the HTML File (index.html)
+* Create the JavaScript File (script.js)
+* Run and test the Web App